Sp Unit Staff RN - Hospital

 - Keeps self informed of activities on the unit and makes recommendations for change.

 - Adheres to Attendance Program.
 Reports to assigned area promptly, being present and available for report at beginning of assigned shift.

 - Supports a collaborative Labor-Management Partnership environment through unit based teams.

 - Organizes work to minimize the use of overtime.

 - Identifies and assists in systems improvement that needs simplification or correction.

 - Utilizes payroll and non-payroll resources to their maximum potential.

-- 1-year recent (within the last 3 years) full-time equivalent experience in a Critical Care, DOU or SDU setting, or successful completion of a KP Critical Care, DOU or SDU course (as unit appropriate) or approved equivalent within prior 12 months.
+- 1-year recent (within the last 3 years) full-time equivalent experience in Critical Care, or successful completion of a KP Critical Care course or approved equivalent within prior 12 months.